 This was the idea until the songwriters Kristen Anderson-Lopez and Robert Lopez wrote: “Let It Go”.
 They have said that up until that point Elsa was a villain in the traditional Disney sense, but that in writing the song they explored the idea of a more complex character driven by fear rather than evil.

 The casting of Idina Menzel was also a significant factor in changing the character of Elsa and moving her to a more sympathetic character.
 She was not the first choice for Elsa as actress and singer Megan Mullally was originally cast in the role.

 Director Chris Buck commented about the casting of Menzel as Elsa: “Idina has a sense of vulnerability in her voice.
 She plays a very strong character, but someone who lives in fear—so we needed someone who could portray both sides of the character, and Idina was just amazing.”

 Don’t you just love the part in the song ‘For The First Time in Forever’ where Anna confesses that she loves to stuff chocolate in her face?

 If you look carefully on the table during Anna’s song you will see that she eats chocolate and candy which look just like those in the Sugar Rush video game that featured in Disney’s Wreck it Ralph.

 Disney Frozen Is Translated Into 41 Different Languages

-Disney’s Frozen movie is a worldwide phenomena.
+Disney’s Frozen movie is a worldwide phenomenon.
 It has been translated into 41 different languages.
 We love this version of Let It Go which is sung in 25 different languages.

 A Reindeer Visited Walt Disney Studios

-You can now pre order the Disney Frozen DVD ahead of it’s March 18th release at
+You can now order the Disney Frozen DVD at